 On the morning of May 30, 1941, Glezos and Santas heard on the radio that Crete had fallen.
 The two young men decided it was time to act.

-Later in their lives, Glezos and Santas spoke about the carefully orchestrated act, their practice the day before, and also the fear they felt when returning to their homes.
-They were lucky by any measure, but luck is always on the side of the brave.
+Later in their lives, Glezos and Santas spoke about the carefully orchestrated act, their practice the day before, and the fear they felt when returning to their homes.
+They were admittedly lucky by any measure, but luck is always on the side of the brave.

-Death in absentia for taking down flag
+Sentenced to death in absentia for taking down flag

 Early next morning, the German guards realized that the flag was missing.
 The Nazi authorities ordered several interrogations and by 11 AM, a new Nazi flag was flying above the Acropolis.